nushell/vscode-nushell-lang/snippets/convention.md

 ## Grouping

-Always group snippets presenting different subcommands for the same command and sharing the same set of options via placeholders with alternatives.
+Always group snippets presenting different subcommands for the same command and sharing the same set of options via placeholders with alternatives when there is no snippet for this command without subcommands.
 Write this:

 ```json
 {